-ANNOUNCER: You’re listening to Retirement Radio, the contents of this show are the opinion of Mike and his guests.
+ANNOUNCER: You’re listening to Safer Retirement Radio, the contents of this show are the opinion of Mike and his guests.
 Do not use this content for investment decisions, legal or tax advice.
 Consult with a licensed financial professional or conduct your own due diligence when making investment decisions.
 This show is pre-recorded before it’s actual airdate.
-[MUSIC] You’re listening to retirement radio, and now your host, Mike.
+[MUSIC] You’re listening to Safer Retirement Radio, and now your host, Mike.

 MIKE: I know, sounds gossipy, right, it’s like the Kardashians all over again, no it’s not.
 But you need to know this because it could significantly hold back your performance and make a significant difference on your retirement.
 Now we’re also going to go over some last minute tax tips, before the tax season is officially over, I know, awesome, so glad this is ending, we all just hate filing the taxes, it’s a big hassle, right.
 Now lastly, and this is our last interview today, we’re going to be going over, we are going to be talk about market protection, something your banker and broker probably isn’t or won’t tell you about okay.

 MIKE: From a fiduciary standpoint, right, just forget about that buy and hold crap.
 Now keep in mind here, here’s a fun little tidbit, if you don’t know, the market has a history of crashing every seven or eight years.
 If you ride the market down with the others, like what happened in 2008, it could be enough to force you out of retirement, or if you’re not retired yet, push back your retirement date for a few years, at least.
 Stay tuned for the whole show, we got that and more today, on Safer Retirement Radio.
 Now, today’s show is brought to you by Decker retirement planning, a safer approach to retirement.
 With offices throughout Washington state, Utah and now California, they are dedicated to helping you find a safer approach to your retirement.
 Thank you so much to you guys for putting on this show.